jaynro/UdacityDevOpsPt2/README.md

 ### Using Azure Pipelines for CD
 1. Create a project in Azure DevOps.
-2. Go to the Project settings and create a  new service connection with your subscription.
+2. Create a new service connection with your subscription in Project settings.
 3. Go to the pipelines of the project and create a new pipeline.
-4. Select the repository for your code.
+4. Select the repository.
 5. Authorize GitHub to use the repository.
 6. Select "Python web app for Linux".
 7. Add a section on the YAML for lint and test dependencies.